We're Injury Lawyers, with real trial experience.

 A statute of limitations is the amount of time post-accident a person has to civilly sue a responsible party for their negligence that caused them harm.
 Statutes of limitations vary by jurisdiction, and Louisiana has one of the shortest ones in the country.

-Is There a Cap on Recoverable Damages in Medical Malpractice Cases?
+Is There a Cap on Recoverable Damages in Baton Rouge Medical Malpractice Cases?

 The term damages refers to any losses a person suffers due to the negligence of others.
 Louisiana law allows medical malpractice victims to seek compensation from the healthcare provider who they can show harmed them.
-However, unlike other personal injury cases in our state, Louisiana Revised Statutes 40:1231.2 (RS 40:1231.2) places a cap on how much plaintiffs can recover in medical malpractice cases like these at $500,000.
+However, unlike other personal injury cases in our state, Louisiana Revised Statutes, and more specifically RS 40:1231.2, places a cap on how much plaintiffs can recover in medical malpractice cases like these at $500,000.
 This cap only applies to past medical treatments, not future medical care, though.

 Additionally, it’s important to note that Louisiana has a Patient’s Compensation Fund, which is an affordable type of medical malpractice coverage available to private health care professionals in our state.
 Under this law, health care providers only have to accept financial responsibility and pay the first $100,000 on each claim.
 The healthcare provider can enroll in the Louisiana Patient’s Compensation Fund for any additional required umbrella coverage when faced with a medical malpractice claim.